frederic-perez/AmE-dictionary/data/idioms.md

 __like attracts like__ People tend to seek out or be attracted to those that are similar or like-minded. _I guess I shouldn’t be surprised that John wants to find other Americans to hang out with.
 Like attracts like, after all._
 __like death warmed up__ In a state or appearance of extreme ill health.
 (Often preceded by “look” or “feel.”)
 __like pulling teeth__
+__like rats abandoning a sinking ship__ With great haste and having only personal wellbeing in mind.
+(Typically said of people who begin abandoning something or someone that is failing or about to fail.) _I knew the business was doomed when employees started quitting en masse, like rats abandoning a sinking ship._
 __like there were no tomorrow__ Very rapidly and eagerly; without restraint or thought (i.e., as if there won’t be another opportunity, so one must do something as much or as quickly as possible). _Every time Kevin goes out shopping, he starts spending money like there were no tomorrow._
 __like two peas in a pod__ Very similar.
 __like water off a duck’s back__ Without any apparent effect.
+__likely story__ An exclamation of distrust or disbelief in someone’s explanation or story. _Albert: “Sorry I’m late.
+My car broke down half way here!”
+Sarah: “Yeah, likely story!
+I bet you just wanted to finish watching the football game on TV.”_
 __liken (someone or something) to (someone or something else)__ To represent or describe someone or something as being very similar to someone or something else. _People keep likening him to Ronald Reagan for his particular political positions._ _Mark faked his death and likened himself to a werewolf to intimidate an investor._
 __line in the sand__ A figurative boundary that someone or some group refuses to cross or beyond which no further advance or compromise is accepted.
 (Used especially in the phrase “draw a line in the sand.”) _I don’t mind my roommate being a bit messy, but leaving dirty dishes for me to clean up is where I draw a line in the sand!_
 __lion’s share__ :two: The greatest or best part.